Code of Business Conduct for Directors, Officers and Employees

 3. Corporate Opportunities and Duty of Loyalty

-Each director, officer, employee or consultant of the Company has a duty of loyalty to the Plurilock, which includes a duty to advance the Company’s legitimate interests.
+Each director, officer or employee of the Company has a duty of loyalty to the Plurilock, which includes a duty to advance the Company’s legitimate interests.
 No one may use their position or the Company’s name, property, information or good will for personal gain or for the gain of others.

 As well, no one must take advantage of a personal opportunity that is discovered through the use of corporate property, information or their position with the Company.